renprotactor/Car-Check/README.md

 # Car Check Automation Test BDD framework
-CAr check Automation Test is Selenium based Cucumber-Java-maven framework to perform functional testing, data driven using cucumber to add more input files in future.
+Car check Automation Test is Selenium based Cucumber-Java-maven framework to perform functional testing, data driven using cucumber to add more input files in future.
 The IDE used is Intellij

 # Getting Started